Enterprise Investment Scheme (“EIS”) Print

 - The company’s full time employees with a relevant Masters or higher degree who are engaged in research and development or innovation comprise at least 20% of the total of its full time employees.
 This condition must be met throughout the period of 3 years beginning with the date of issue of the shares.

-To ensure that the EIS remains compliant with EU State Aid regulations, companies must raise their first investment under EIS, VCT or other risk finance investment within 7 years of making their first commercial sale, or where the company is a knowledge-intensive company within 10 years of the last day of the accounting period during which the company’s annual turnover first reaches £200,000.
+Companies must raise their first investment under EIS, VCT or other risk finance investments within 7 years of making their first commercial sale, or where the company is a knowledge-intensive company within 10 years of the last day of the accounting period during which the company’s annual turnover first reaches £200,000.
 Turnover of other companies within a group must also be taken into account.
-Any adjustments must be made on as time-apportionment basis.
-Prior to 6 April 2018 the time limit for a knowledge intensive company was 10 years of making the first commercial sale.
+Any adjustments must be made on a time-apportionment basis.

 The age limit also applies to any business that has previously been owned by another company.
 However, no age limit applies to a company where the amount of the investment raised is at least 50% of the company’s annual turnover, averaged over the previous 5 years, and the money raised by the EIS investment is employed for the purpose of entering a new product or geographical market.